-In Catherine the Great, HBO and Sky’s new four-parter, nearly everyone talks like they’re starring in The Crown (Jason Clarke does his own thing – more on him later).
+In Catherine the Great – HBO and Sky’s new four-parter – the cast talk like they’re in The Crown (Jason Clarke does his own thing – more on him later).
 Luckily the big fur hats let you know you’re in RUSSIA.

 With Helen Mirren playing Catherine, the series aims to provide a balanced image, celebrating her as a socially enlightened female ruler in a man’s world, while not shying away from the fact she ruled with an iron fist.

 Politics and empire-building are just a backdrop, though.
-The true heart of the piece is slowly revealed to be the passionate, complicated bond between Catherine and her military leader Potemkin (Clarke), whose existing letters to each other show a loving, open relationship, and an almost modern way of working together.
+The true heart of the piece is slowly revealed to be the passionate bond between Catherine and her military leader Potemkin (Clarke), whose existing letters to each other show a loving, open relationship, and an almost modern way of working together.

 In the series, Catherine has usurped her husband and their son.
 Amid tension with her military co-conspirators – including her estranged lover Orlov – she glimpses the swaggering Potemkin.
 Catherine likes hunky (younger) men, but she’s running a country, so she gets her lady-in-waiting to test his er, political prowess.

-By hour two, we’re two years into the Russo-Turkish war, and Potemkin has been away covering himself in glory, rising through the ranks.
+By hour two, we’re two years into the Russo-Turkish war.
+Potemkin has been away covering himself in glory, rising through the ranks.
 Catherine impulsively orders his return, only to ghost him.
 They try to make one another jealous, before having an awkward chat about their exes.

 It’s true Catherine had multiple lovers, and her sexual liberation gave rise to fake news.
 Even now, urban legends persist – including the notorious slur involving a horse.
 Despite the recent press hype, Catherine and Potemkin’s onscreen romance is only steamy in the sense that they (eventually) kiss in a bathhouse.